91doi/onething/README.md

 In the background, `bgold-cli` read the information automatically from `/home/bitcoingold/.bitcoingold/regtest/.cookie`.
 In production, the path would not contain the regtest part.

 #### Using rpcauth for remote authentication

+Before setting up remote authentication, you will need to generate the `rpcauth` line that will hold the credentials for the Bitcoin Gold daemon.
+You can either do this yourself by constructing the line with the format `<user>:<salt>$<hash>` or use the official `rpcuser.py` script to generate this line for you, including a random password that is printed to the console.